 Takarazuka International Chamber Chorus Contest

 Takarazuka International Chamber Chorus Contest(TICC) was first held in 1984.
 Since then the contest has been held every year till today, with the purpose of spreading the ‘Chamber Chorus’ widely to the local people, also with the hope of growing international friendship among choirs through the music.
-The participants compete for gold, silver and bronze medals in each section and the winners will show their wonderful performance at the special concert held on the next day.
+The participants compete for gold, silver and bronze medals in each section.
 All the chorus lovers gather in Takarazuka, the city of Art, Culture and Music and share the joy of music across the border of countries at the festival.

 -Conditions of Participation-